23 NYCRR 500: Legislation Specific to New York State

 How Can Dox Help Your Business with Regulatory Compliance?

 In addition to conducting security assessments and pen testing, Dox has security solutions to assist your business in closing any gaps, securing your network and data, and getting you 23 NYCRR 500 compliant.
 We even offer cybersecurity awareness training, CISO services, and annual reporting so we can fill that role for your organization on a schedule that meets your needs and fits your budget.

 The Final Result of Partnering with Dox Electronics

 Our experts deliver the results of your business from a complete analysis of the 23 NYCRR 500 requirements.
 We can explain whether your company earned a pass/fail rating for each requirement based on the associated controls your organization currently has in place.
 This becomes a “to-do list” for your business to work on toward compliance before the March 1, 2018, deadline.

 No need to worry or feel overwhelmed.
 Dox also provides outstanding professional services to achieve complete compliance before the deadline.

 What Happens If You Don’t Meet the Deadline?

 Businesses that fail to meet the deadline may face loss of business and reputation as well as fines.

 The Clock is Already Ticking on Regulation Compliance

-March is just a few months away, so if you need help conducting an assessment of your business security or meeting the requirements of 23 NYCRR 500 before March 1, 2018, please fill out the contact form below and we will reach out to you as soon as possible.
+March is just a few months away, so if you need help conducting an assessment of your business security or meeting the requirements of 23 NYCRR 500 before March 1, 2018, please contact us and we'll reach out as soon as possible!